MarcusMLarsson/Unit-Testing-Angular/README.md

 <li> Jasmin: the tool that are used to create mocks. </li>
 </ul>

 <p> There are other unit tests that are available.
 There is a very popular testing library called Jest, created by facebook, that is popular with other frameworks but can be used in Angular.
-There are Mocha and Chai which are replacements for Jasmin.
-There is Sinon which is a specialised mocking library.
-There is TestDouble which is a competitor to Sinon.
+With Jest you don't need to test in the browser but can test directly in vs code.
+Furthermore, there are Mocha and Chai which are replacements for Jasmin.
+There is Sinon and YestDouble which are specialised mocking libaries.
 There is a payed tool called Wallaby that allows you to see your code coverage of your test in the IDE.
-Cypress is tradtionally considered to be an end-to-end testing tool. </p>
+For end-to-end there is Cypress (at least tradtionally considered to be an end-to-end testing tool). </p>

 <a name="first"/>
 <h4> Writing our first test </h4>